 During 2019/20 the internal audit service operated in accordance with relevant professional audit standards and the Public Sector Internal Audit Standards.
 The internal audit arrangements comply with the governance requirements of the CIPFA statement: 'The Role of the Head of Internal Audit in Public Organisations (2019)'.
 The Chief Internal Auditor's opinion as reported to the Audit and Scrutiny Committee, confirmed: "Owing to Covid-19 and the resultant enforced remote working from March 2020 onwards, completing audits from the 2019/20 audit plan became particularly challenging for the audit team.
 All planned 2019/20 audits have been completed with the exception of five audits which had been started but could not be completed.
 These are unlikely to have materially affected the annual assurance statement and annual opinion.
-It is therefore my opinion that reasonable assurance, risk management and internal control for the year ended 31 March 2020."
+It is therefore my opinion that reasonable assurance can be placed upon the adequacy and effectiveness of the Council's framework of governance, risk management and internal control for the year ended 31 March 2020."